 To see the current value, run:

 This setting has variable time configuration, and you can also disable it if you find some application compatibility issue.
 It's controlled by PowerShell:

 Set-SmbServerConfiguration -InvalidAuthenticationDelayTimeInMs n

 The value is in milliseconds, must be a multiple of 100 (i.e., you can set it to 500, 2000, or 4800, but not 50 or 1337), and can be between 0-10000.
 Setting to 0 disables the feature.

 If you do find an app compat issue with this, file a feedback hub bug and tell me here so it's not lost in the shuffle.
 I am very interested in hearing about any issues with this new default, I won't ship with it on by default unless it's helping more than hurting.

 Note that this default behavior changes does not apply to Windows Server Insider builds yet.
 Windows Server Insider builds contain the feature but it is off by default.
 And the default inbound behavior of the SMB server itself does not change - unless you intentionally open your firewall or create a custom SMB share - thereby opening the firewall - SMB is still not accessible remotely to a machine by default.

-This behavior change has no effect on Kerberos, which authenticates before an application protocol like SMB connects.
+This behavior change has no effect on Kerberos, which authenticates before an application protocol like SMB finishes connecting and the client talks directly to a KDC.
 It is designed to be another layer of defense in depth, especially for devices not joined to domains such as home users.

 This continues the next generation of SMB and file server security enhancements first begun with SMB over QUIC in Windows 11 and Windows Server 2022.
 We will harden, deprecate, or remove many legacy SMB and pre-SMB protocol behaviors over the next few major releases of operating systems in a security modernization campaign, similar to the removal of SMB1.
 I plan to share a roadmap in a coming blog series as we get near the end of the year, stay tuned.